prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_always_new(const wchar_t* name, uint when);
 ```

 The constructor creates an Always trigger that triggers and ODE occurrece on every new frame.
 Note, this is a No-Limit trigger, and setting a Class ID filer will have no effect.
 The Source ID default == ANY_SOURCE and can be update to specificy a single source id.
-Although always triggered, the client selects when to Trigger an ODE occurrence for each frame. before (pre) or after (post) processing of all Object metadata by all other Triggers.
+Although always triggered, the client selects when to Trigger an ODE occurrence for each frame; before (pre) or after (post) processing of all Object metadata by all other Triggers.

 Always triggers are helpful for adding [Display Types](/dsoc/api-display-types.md) -- text, lines, rectangles, etc. -- to each frame for one or all sources.